 - Why motorbikes are increasing in popularity

-- Whether insurance is necessary for motorbikes
+- Whether insurance is required for motorbikes

-- Different types of motorbike insurance
+- Different types of motorbike insurance in 2020

 - Your no-claims bonus